SaddySamoyed/cse-545_ML-notes/hw/hw5.md

 After training, 我们在 `mandrill-large.tiff` 上进行 test, replace 每个 pixel 的 $(r,g,b)$ with the value of the closest cluster centroid.

-Use the notebook’s plotting code to display the original and compressed images side-by-side, and attach the plots to the write-up.
+Attach the plots original and compressed images side-by-side to the write-up.
 (Note: you should have reasonable image quality/resolution to make the difference discernible).

 Also, measure and write down the **mean pixel error** between the original and compressed image.